-School of Business, Ph.D.
-Program Doctoral Student Travel Award The Ph.D. program provides up to $1500 per doctoral student to defray travel expenses to attend professional conferences.
+- School of Business, Ph.D.
+Program Doctoral Student Travel Award The Ph.D. program provides up to $1500 per doctoral student annually, to defray travel expenses to attend professional conferences.

-GE Global Overseas Ph.D.
-Scholarship The GE Global Learning Center will provide a grant to one Ph.D. student to visit a foreign institution for collaboration and research.
+- GE Global Overseas Ph.D.
+Scholarship The GE Global Learning Center will provide a $2,000 grant to one Ph.D. student to visit a foreign institution for collaboration and research.
 Interested students should submit a one page statement of interest including the institution they would like to visit, the timing of the proposed trip, the type of research and/or collaboration proposed, and a detailed budget.
-The fellowship call is e-mailed to doctoral students in October-November each year.
+Please send a one-page statement of interest to Arminda Kamphausen, Associate Director of Global Business Programs.
+Submission deadline is Friday, March 6, 2020.

 - Connecticut Center for Entrepreneurship and Innovation Funding will be provided to Ph.D. students seeking to attend a conference or workshop, collect data, or work with colleagues on a project related to entrepreneurship or innovation.
 Travel award amounts range and will be based on funding available, the costs associated with the trip and the nature of the conference.